KReguieg/intern-log-template/README.md

 - The Blog on AR setup here in this link : https://github.com/ashraypai/BlogPosts/tree/master/AR%20Setup

-- The Blog on VFX graph and PostProcessing can be found here in this link : https://github.com/ashraypai/BlogPosts/tree/master/VFX%20Graph
+- The Blog on VFX graph and Postprocessing can be found here in this link : https://github.com/ashraypai/BlogPosts/tree/master/VFX%20Graph

 ## Week 5 2021-03-29